alexbiuckians/Parquet-Capital/README.md

 **Modeling & validation rigor**
 - Quantile forecasting with **coverage-calibrated** uncertainty bands (≈80% empirical coverage at every horizon, calibrated against a real roll-forward — not assumed √h).
 - A **decision-level backtest**, not just an error metric: flagged-overvalued contracts are shown to cost more per delivered value point on held-out seasons (and dead-money flags ~5.7× more than fair-minimum deals).
-- **Robustness over a single noisy target**: the same pipeline re-run on an independent target (VORP) and an independent model class (a parameter-free aging curve), reported with Cohen's κ.
+- **Robustness over a single noisy target**:the same pipeline re-run on an independent target (VORP) and an independent model class (a parameter-free aging curve), reported with Cohen's κ.
 - **Honest negative results**: hyperparameter tuning beat the defaults by only ~0.01 BPM (within fold noise), and the code says tuning didn't help rather than dressing it up.
 The real, modest edge — GBM over persistence, ~1.80 vs 2.21 t+1 MAE — is stated plainly.

 **Domain & product judgment**